zaminshaikh/notion-mail-app/README.md

     ## Future Improvements

-    - **Form Validation:** Ensure the recipient is a valid email address, and the user inputs a full name when signing up
+    - **Form Validation:** Ensure the recipient is a valid email address, and the user inputs a full name and valid username when signing up.
     - **UX Enhancements:** If the user enters an incorrect password, it should prompt them for it again instead of returning them back to the login/signup loop.
     - **Support for Attachments:** Allow the user to attach a file (max size to be determined) to their messages since Notion database supports file uploads
     - **Unread Messages:** Allow the user to read and filter messages by unread or not.